Consentua/consentua.github.io_old/README.md

 ## How do I deploy?

-To deploy, just commit and push your changes to github pages (master branch of this repo).
+To deploy, just commit and push your changes to github pages (~~master~~ gh-pages branch of this repo).